Kemonozume: Characters

 Toshihiko Momota (桃田 俊彦, Momota Toshihiko) is a 30-year-old skilled, disciplined swordsman and the chosen heir of the Kifūken dojo.
-Throughout his life, he has been dedicated to the sword and inheriting the Kifūken dojo.
+Throughout his life, he has been dedicated to the sword and has inherited the Kifūken dojo.

 In a twist of fate, he meets Yuka one night while she's skydiving.
 Though he tries to resist his feelings, he immediately falls in love with her, and the two begin a passionate relationship.
-Until his father's death, he had no idea that Yuka was a Shokujinki.
+Up until his father's death, he has no idea that Yuka is a Shokujinki.

 When her real identity is discovered, he relinquishes his responsibility by running away with Yuka.
 Though the relationship faces several perils and hardships, Toshihiko truly loves her.
 One thing that contrasts their relationship to that of Harumi and Jūzō is his refusal to use Kemonozume in the final battle.

-Despite his injuries and losing his arm, he refuses to cut off Yuka's arm and fights against Ōba with all his strength and wits.
+Despite his injuries and losing an arm, he refuses to cut off Yuka's arm and fights against Ōba with all his strength and wits.
 At the end of the series, he and Yuka raise their daughter peacefully.
-Jin, Bon, and Saru are seen with the family, vacationing with the family together.
+Jin, Bon, and Saru are seen with the family, vacationing together.

 Yuka Kamitsuki (上月 由香, Kamitsuki Yuka) A 30-year-old Shokujinki who works as a skydiving instructor.
-She fell in love with Toshihiko as the two had fled from their past lives.
+She fell in love with Toshihiko and the two fled from their past lives.
 Though both faced hardships in their relationship, Yuka truly loves and vows to protect him.

 Near the end of the series, she's revealed to be pregnant, but the paternity was never truly revealed.
 It is shown that before Toshihiko, she had an on/off again relationship with a fellow Shokujinki Gakuto.
 While Gakuto believes he's the father, Yuka believes it is Toshihiko's.
 Ultimately, she and Toshihiko raise the child free from their past lives along with Jin, Bon, and Saru as a family.

 Kazuma Momota (桃田 一馬, Momota Kazuma) is the younger half-brother of Toshihiko.
 After his father's death, he assumes control of the Kifūken school.
 He aims to rid the world of Shokujinki with the help of a Mecha-like Buster Suit that he has personally developed.

 He has an attraction to Rie.
 Though her feelings are never entirely stated, she is attracted to him but is still fixated on Toshihiko.
 Near the end, she states she'll stay with him.
 After discovering the truth of his heritage, he kills one member staying in the Kifūken and comes close to killing another.